 How do we decide which sharks to conserve?

-Join us to explore a new era of shark conservation, focusing on better protecting the lesser-known ‘flat sharks’ and rays.
+This event explored a new era of shark conservation, focusing on better protecting the lesser-known ‘flat sharks’ and rays.
 Large coastal sharks and rays have a greater exposure to habitat degradation and fishing compared to offshore and pelagic species.
 This means that some taxonomic groups are more at risk of extinction due to their ecology, such as sawfishes, angel sharks, wedgefishes, sleeper rays, stingrays and guitarfishes.

 Following the launch of the Angel Shark Action Plan for the Canary Islands in 2016, and the Eastern Atlantic and Mediterranean Angel Shark Conservation Strategy in 2017, this event will explore the collaborative conservation initiatives developed to better protect some of the worlds most threatened species of shark and ray.
-Speakers will highlight new tagging, monitoring and public outreach techniques being used to overcome the difficulties of conserving species that have limited ecological data due to their rarity.
-The evening will also highlight what progress has been made towards achieving key species actions plans, and how successful conservation initiatives can be replicated for different species.
+Speakers highlighted new tagging, monitoring and public outreach techniques being used to overcome the difficulties of conserving species that have limited ecological data due to their rarity.
+The evening also highlighted what progress has been made towards achieving key species actions plans, and how successful conservation initiatives can be replicated for different species.

 - Ali Hood, Director of Conservation, Shark Trust

-Putting the spotlight on flat sharks
+Putting the spotlight on flat sharks (Listen)

 - Joanna Barker, Marine and Freshwater Project Manager, ZSL, and Co-founder of the Angel Shark Project

-Scaling up angel shark conservation through action planning, research and engagement
+Scaling up angel shark conservation through action planning, research and engagement (Listen)